Extech 365510 Stopwatch/Clock

 Stock Check Availability

-The Extech Digital Stopwatch features a 12 or 24 hour clock operation, split time, two competitor timer, and a programmable alarm with an hourly chime.
+The Extech Digital Stopwatch features a 12 or 24-hour clock operation, split time, two competitor timers, and a programmable alarm with an hourly chime.
 The stopwatch/chronograph mode has a 1/100 second resolution and an accuracy of 3 seconds per day.
-The water resistant housing comes complete with an LR44 battery and 39" (1m) neckstrap.
+The water-resistant housing comes complete with an LR44 battery and a 39" (1m) neckstrap.

 • Timing capacity: 23hrs, 59mins, & 59secs